Giving Thanks, at Work

 • 63% of employees are more likely to stay at their current job if they received recognition.

 A genuine, heartfelt "thank you" couldn't come at a better time.
-During these past 20 months, anxiety and depression have skyrocketed as the pandemic's emotional and financial stress has taken its toll on our workforce.
-As we close out another trying year, take some time now to show genuine appreciation for your hard-working and loyal employees.
+As we close out another year, take some time now to show genuine appreciation for your hard-working and loyal employees.
 Here are some tips and ideas for giving thanks at work:

 • Public vs. private praise.
 While some people don't like the attention, being recognized in front of your peers and leaders has a longer-lasting impact and feels more significant than a private "thank you."
 It's even more impactful when recognition comes from someone other than your boss.
 So, look outside of your own department when giving thanks.